 Fu Manchu founded a larger group with several secret societies, the Order of the Golden Dawn in a temple in South America.
 The name refers to the Hermetic Order of the Golden Dawn, an occult secret society that operated in the late 19th and early 20th centuries.

-Following the death of Fu Manchu, the Si-Fan began taking orders from his successor, his daughter, Fah Lo Suee, and for a time, it served the Kingpin, Under Kingpin's command, a clan of Cyber Ninjas was created.
+Following the death of Fu Manchu, the Si-Fan changed hands a few times, was in the hands of Shadow-Hand, a loyal former employee, his daughter, Fah Lo Suee, and for a time, it served the Kingpin, Under Kingpin's command, a clan of Cyber Ninjas was created.

 After the loss of license to Sax Rohmer's books, Marvel used other names to refer to Fu Manchu and Si-Fan.